jjdblast/bigdata-pipeline_wiki/Start-Docker.md

 ### MacOS X and Windows
 * Download and install boot2docker v1.7.1 for MacOS X from [here](https://github.com/boot2docker/osx-installer/releases/tag/v1.7.1) or Windows from [here](https://github.com/boot2docker/windows-installer/releases/tag/v1.7.1)

-**This will install everything you ned to run Docker on MacOS X or Windows including VirtualBox, boot2docker, and Docker**
+**This will install everything needed to run Docker on MacOS X or Windows including VirtualBox, boot2docker, and Docker**

 * Initialize and start the boot2docker VM that contains the Docker daemon as follows: